anandmuraleedharan/snowflake-dbt/README.md

 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+###Project
+1. Project migrated from Snowflake trial to VBI Snowflake after Exercise 3.
+2. After the directions below - roles + databases cannot be met because of access restrictions in VBI snowflake instance.

 ### Directions
-1. Always remember to remove credential details before pushing projects to git
+1. Always remember to remove credential details before pushing projects to git.
 2. Create a role 'loader' in snowflake and use it in dbt to load files.
 3. Create a role 'transformer' in snowflake and use it in dbt to transform models.
 4. Create a database 'raw' and use it for source tables.